 Store raw data in the dataset object header in file.
 This should only be used for datasets with small amounts of raw data.
-The raw data size limit is 64K - 16 bytes (65520 bytes).
-Attempting to create a dataset which has raw data that is larger than this threshold will cause the H5Dcreate call to fail.
+The raw data size limit is 64K (65520 bytes).
+Attempting to create a dataset with raw data larger than this limit will cause the H5Dcreate call to fail.